Rakka: Actor Model for Racket

 (gen-server-cast! server request) void?

-server : (or/c pid? symbol?)
+server : (or/c process? symbol?)

 request : any/c

 Sends request asynchronously.
-Does not wait for a reply.
+No reply.

 procedure